-- POD (Program of Development) day programme provides physical, social and intellectual development to children aged between one and seven years.
-CHIA helps the children who will attend school to maximise their confidence and abilities
+- POD (Program of Development) day program provides physical, social and intellectual development to children between the ages of 1-7.
+CHIA helps the children who will attend school to maximize their confidence and abilities.

-- Ongoing therapy for children with physical disabilities such as cerebral palsy, for children who attend POD and in the villages
+- Ongoing therapy for children with physical disabilities who attend POD and in the villages